 Our recipe below makes muffins with large, domed tops — just like muffins you’ll find in many bakeries.
 They are very simple to make — simple enough to make in the morning for breakfast.

-How to Make Our Peach Muffins Recipe
+How to Make Muffins with Peaches

 These may be simple, but they don’t lack flavor.
 The batter is laced with vanilla and almond extracts.
 (If you don’t have it on hand, the muffins are excellent without the almond extract).
 We add warmth with ground ginger and cinnamon — both complement the peaches well.